At Stonecroft, a warm, friendly welcome including tea and home-made cakes awaits those who wish to visit beautiful

 We can only accommodate Non--Smokers in our home and unfortunately we can't take any dogs/pets.
 Sorry, no children under 14 years old.

 Ample off-road, private parking on our driveway.
 Secure storage for bicycles.
 Boot trays and drying area for outdoor clothing.
 Storage available for walkers luggage if you are walking St Oswald's Way or Coastal Path and are using a collection service.
 If you have time....we have garden furniture in the front garden for guests’ use which enjoys full sun.

 Walk to Dunstanburgh Castle from Stonecroft via Craster and as far north along the coastal path as you can manage (Seahouses or even Bamburgh?) and catch the bus back!
-The local bus service is very good and if you haven't got a bus pass, then take advantage of the Walker's Ticket.
+The local bus service is very good with a reasonably regular service and great views from the double decker!
 Or, make it a circular walk, with refreshments at The Ship Inn at Newton-by-the-Sea, Dunstanburgh Castle Golf Clubhouse and The Jolly Fisherman in Craster, before returning home.

 Another lovely walk from our home is down to Craster then walking south, calling in at Howick Hall Gardens (voted one of the top five coastal gardens in the country and home of Earl Grey Tea) to enjoy the Arboretum, Bog Garden and much more - especially the wonderful tea room!
 If you still have the energy, continue walking from Howick down to Alnmouth, again catching the bus back to Stonecroft.
 If you stayed all afternoon in the Gardens and want a more direct route home, then a footpath over a couple of fields brings you back to Stoneroft.